-Intertexuality is a sophisticated literary device used in writing.
-In fact, it is a textual reference within some text that reflects the text used as a reference.
-Instead of employing referential phrases from different literary works, intertextuality draws upon the concept, rhetoric or ideology from other texts to be merged in the new text.
-It may be the retelling of an old story, or you may rewrite the popular stories in modern context for instance, James Joyce retells The Odyssey in his very famous novel Ulysses.
+Intertextuality is a sophisticated literary device making use of a textual reference within some body of text, which reflects again the text used as a reference.
+Instead of employing referential phrases from different literary works, intertextuality draws upon the concept, rhetoric, or ideology from other writings to be merged in the new text.
+It may be the retelling of an old story, or the rewriting of popular stories in modern context for instance, James Joyce retells The Odyssey in his very famous novel Ulysses.

-Although both these terms seem similar to each other, they are slightly different in their meanings, because an allusion is a brief and concise reference that a writer uses in another narrative without affecting the storyline.
+Although both these terms seem similar to each other, they are slightly different in their meanings.
+An allusion is a brief and concise reference that a writer uses in another narrative without affecting the storyline.
 Intertextuality, on the other hand, uses the reference of the full story in another text or story as its backbone.

-In his novel, Wide Sargasso Sea, Jean Rhys gathers some events occurred in the famous novel the novel, Jane Eyre by Charlotte Bronte.
-The purpose is to tell the readers an alternative tale.
+In his novel, Wide Sargasso Sea, Jean Rhys gathers some events that occurred in Charlotte Bronte’s Jane Eyre.
+The purpose is to tell readers an alternative tale.
 Rhys presents the wife of Mr. Rochester, who played the role of a secondary character in Jane Eyre.
-Also, the setting of this novel is Jamaica not England, and author develops the back-story for his major character.
-While spinning the novel, Jane Eyre, she gives her interpretation amid the narrative by addressing issues such as roles of women, colonization and racism that Bronte did not point out in her novel otherwise.
+Also, the setting of this novel is Jamaica, not England, and the author develops the back-story for his major character.
+While spinning the novel, Jane Eyre, Rhys gives her interpretation amid the narrative by addressing issues such as the roles of women, colonization, and racism that Bronte did not point out in her novel otherwise.

-Aime Cesaire’s play, A Tempest is an adaptation of The Tempest by William Shakespeare.
-The author parodies Shakespeare’s play from post-colonial point of view.
+Aime Cesaire’s play A Tempest is an adaptation of The Tempest by William Shakespeare.
+The author parodies Shakespeare’s play from a post-colonial point of view.
 Cesaire also changes the occupations and races of his characters.
-For example, he transforms the occupation of Prospero, who was a magician, and changes him into a slave-owner, and also changes Ariel in Mulatto, though he was a spirit.
-Cesaire, like Rhys, makes use of a famous work of literature, and put a spin on it in order to express the themes of power, slavery and colonialism.
+For example, he transforms the occupation of Prospero, who was a magician, into a slave-owner, and also changes Ariel into a Mulatto, though he was a spirit.
+Cesaire, like Rhys, makes use of a famous work of literature, and put a spin on it in order to express the themes of power, slavery, and colonialism.

-William Golding in his novel, Lord of the Flies, takes the story implicitly from Treasure Island already written by Robert Louis Stevenson.
-However, Golding has utilized the concept of adventures, which young boys love to use on the isolated island they were stranded on.
-He, however, changes the narrative into a cautious tale, rejecting glorified stories of Stevenson concerning exploration and swash buckling.
+William Golding, in his novel Lord of the Flies, takes the story implicitly from Treasure Island, written by Robert Louis Stevenson.
+However, Golding has utilized the concept of adventures, which young boys love to do on the isolated island they were stranded on.
+He, however, changes the narrative into a cautionary tale, rejecting the glorified stories of Stevenson concerning exploration and swash buckling.
 Instead, Golding grounds this novel in bitter realism by demonstrating negative implications of savagery and fighting that could take control of human hearts, because characters have lost the idea of civilization.

-For Whom the Bell Tolls by Earnest Hemingway
+Example #5: For Whom the Bell Tolls (By Earnest Hemingway)

-Majority of the writers borrow ideas from the previous works to give a layer of meanings to their works.
-In fact, when readers read the new text with reflection of another literary work, all related assumptions, effects and ideas of other text provide them a different meaning and changes the technique of interpretation of the original piece.
+A majority of writers borrow ideas from previous works to give a layer of meaning to their own works.
+In fact, when readers read the new text with reflection on another literary work, all related assumptions, effects, and ideas of the other text provide them a different meaning, and changes the technique of interpretation of the original piece.
 Since readers take influence from other texts, and while reading new texts they sift through archives, this device gives them relevance and clarifies their understanding of the new texts.
-For writers, intertextuality allows them to open new perspectives and possibilities to construct their story.
+For writers, intertextuality allows them to open new perspectives and possibilities to construct their stories.
 Thus, writers may explore a particular ideology in their narrative by discussing recent rhetoric in the original text.